theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 - Devkitpro's install instructions are available at : https://devkitpro.org/wiki/Getting_Started

-Download the source code from the releases tab.
+Download the source code from the releases tab and unzip it.

-Put the scratch project you want to embed inside of the romfs/ folder.
+Make a `romfs` folder inside the unzipped source code and put the Scratch project inside of that.
 - The Scratch project MUST be named `project.png` , all lowercase.
+- For faster load times/less limitations, you can also unzip the sb3 project file and put the contents into a new folder called `project`.
 If you would like to  change the name of the app, go inside the `Makefile` and edit `APP_TITLE`, `APP_DESCRIPTION` and `APP_AUTHOR` to whatever you please.